BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

 If the service configuration is correct and the sequences are located in `/srv/fastq_repo`, move inside the newly created folder at `/data/ucct/bi/services_and_colaborations/CNM/virology/`.
 Check the `/RAW` folder to verify that symbolic links have been correctly created for all service samples.

 Move to `/ANALYSIS`.
 Configure the `samples_ref.txt` file according to the service requirements (samples, reference genomes, hosts, etc.).
-Check the lablog and execute it.
+Check the `lablog_viralrecon` and execute it.

     $ bash lablog_viralrecon